WorldHealthOrganization/smart-immunizations-measles-catopia/input/pagecontent/index.md

-This WHO Immunization Implementation Guide details how to use Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) for consistent digital representation of immunization services.
+This KENYA Immunization Implementation Guide details how to use Health Level 7 (HL7) Fast Healthcare Interoperability Resources (FHIR) for consistent digital representation of immunization services.

 <div>
 <p> This implementation guide and set of artifacts are still undergoing development. </p>